danielsgriffin/fragmentFocus/README.md

 ## Features

-- **Dynamic Dropdown**: Creates a sidebar to aggregate text fragments from the page.
+- **Dynamic Sidebar**: Creates a sidebar to aggregate text fragments from the page.
 - **Highlighting Text Fragments**: Marks text fragments for straightforward identification and comparison.
 - **Navigation Enhancement**: Simplifies navigating through text fragments and their sources.
 - **Duplicate Detection**: Flags duplicate text fragments to identify repeated text or quotations.